TechAtNYU/CourseHelper/apps/docs/src/content/docs/getting-started/tech-stack.md

 - **TypeScript**: The entire codebase is written in TypeScript, providing strong typing and improved developer experience.
 - **React**: The user interfaces for both the web app and the browser extension are built with React 19.
 - **Next.js**: The web application is powered by Next.js 15, a leading React framework for building production-ready applications.
-- **Convex**: The serverless backend, providing a real-time database, serverless functions, and authentication.
+- **Convex**: The serverless backend, providing a real-time database and serverless functions.
-- **Bun**: The fast, all-in-one JavaScript toolkit used for package management and as the primary runtime.
+- **Bun**: The fast, all-in-one JavaScript toolkit that we are using as our package manager.
 - **Turborepo**: The high-performance build system for managing the monorepo.

 ## Specialized Technologies